 - Changes in custody terms – If a change in one of the parent’s lives proves significant enough to warrant a modification of custody rights, the courts will hear their request.

-If you need help getting custody of your child, the lawyers at Perry, Bundy, Plyler and Long LLP can help.
+If you need help getting custody of your child, the Monroe, NC child custody and child support lawyers at Perry, Bundy, Plyler and Long LLP can help.
 Give us a call at 704-289-2519 to learn about our family law services or speak to one of our divorce attorneys.